ApiLogicServer/Docs/docs/index.md

 # API Logic Server - In Action

 API Logic Server is the simplest, fastest, and most flexible way to create, run and customize microservices.
-Create from a Natural Language prompt or existing database, literally in seconds.
+Create from a Natural Language prompt or existing database, literally in seconds, for an Admin App and JSON:API.
+Unique Logic Automation.
 Standards-based customization and deployment provide full flexibility.

 &nbsp;

 ## 1. Simplicity of AI

-To create system, **provide this prompt *in business terms:***
+To create system, **provide a prompt *in business terms:***

 <details markdown>